-Appendix B: ProctorCache Recommendation for 2021 MCAS Computer-Based Testing
+Appendix A: ProctorCache Recommendation for MCAS Computer-Based Testing

-Below is an updated recommendation for 2021 on whether schools should use Pearson's ProctorCache software.
+Below is a recommendation on whether schools should use Pearson's ProctorCache software.
 ProctorCache precaches test content onto a designated machine in a school to reduce bandwidth requirements.
-ProctorCache does not store student responses, only test content.
+ProctorCache stores test content, but does not store student responses.

-Now that 98 percent of Massachusetts districts meet the 100 Kbps/student federal recommendation for digital learning and online testing, ProctorCache is only recommended for schools who do not pass the Network Check in TestNav.
-ProctorCache is not recommended for schools that pass the Network Check because it can cause more errors to occur, and item load times with and without ProctorCache are virtually identical.
+ProctorCache is only recommended for schools who do not pass the Network Check in TestNav.
+ProctorCache is not recommended for schools that pass the Network Check, because it can cause more errors to occur, and item load times are virtually identical regardless of whether ProctorCache is used or not.